alasvant/Swapcode.Episerver.Logging.NLog/README.md

   - I would say that the most common name is `NLog.config` and placed to the web application root (same place where you have your `web.config`)

 # Sample NLog.config

+This is just a sample NLog.config and you should read the NLog documentation for proper settings.

+For better performance you could add `keepFileOpen="true" concurrentWrites="false" openFileCacheTimeout="30"` attributes to all the `target`elements to improve the logging performance in high load (many request in second).

 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"